zzzprojects/docs/dynamic-linq.net/pages/getting-started/07-create-data-class-dynamically.md

 ---
-PermaID: 101006
+Permalink: create-data-class-dynamically
 Name: Create Data Classes Dynamically
 ---
-# Create Data Classes Dynamically
+# Create Data Class Dynamically

 A data class is a class that contains only data members.
 The `System.Linq.Dynamic.DynamicExpression` class defines the following methods for dynamically creating data classes.